cfclrk/markdown-xwidget/README.md

 ### markdown-xwidget-command

 An executable that can turn markdown into HTML.
 If `nil`, the value of `markdown-command` is used (which defaults to the command "markdown").
-The value can be any string, though some good choices are `"pandoc"` and `"multimarkdown"`.
+Some suitable values are `"pandoc"`, `"markdown"`, and `"multimarkdown"`, assuming you have those tools installed.
+I've had best experience with pandoc.

 Default value: `nil`